Fund Management

 Understanding resize_amount

-parameter controls custody ↔ channel movement:
+The resize_amount parameter controls custody ↔ channel movement:

 // Positive resize_amount: custody → channel (add funds)